Arbourthorne

 Park & Arbourthorne ward—which includes the districts of Arbourthorne, Gleadless, and Norfolk Park—is one of the 28 electoral wards in City of Sheffield, England.
 It is located in the southeastern part of the city and covers an area of 1.74 sqmi.
 The population of this ward in 2001 was 17,500 people in 7,800 households.
 The ward population at the 2011 Census was 19,133.
 It is one of the five wards that form the Sheffield Heeley parliamentary constituency.

+Arbourthorne
-Arbourthorne is part of the city of Sheffield, England.
-It lies in the S2 postcode and is the home of Hope Family Arbourthorne Church, Sheffield Springs Academy, Norfolk and Arbourthorne Primary Schools.

-Much of the area is council housing although some is now private sector.
+Arbourthorne is located in the S2 postcode and is the home of Hope Family Arbourthorne Church, Holy Family Catholic Church (part of the parish centred on St Marie's Cathedral in Sheffield), Sheffield Springs Academy, and Norfolk and Arbourthorne primary schools.
+Much of the area consists of council housing, although some homes are now privately owned.
+The area is served by and tram stops, both located on the Blue and Purple routes of the Supertram.

 Gleadless

 Gleadless is a former village, since 1967 a suburb of Sheffield located in the southeastern portion of the city.
 The name comes from the Old English Glida Leah meaning a kite clearing in a wood.

-Gleadless is served by the Purple and Blue Sheffield Supertram lines at Gleadless Townend tram stop on Ridgeway Road.
+Gleadless is served by the Blue and Purple routes of the Supertram at Gleadless Townend tram stop on Ridgeway Road.